magiclabs-ai/mb-web-sdk/packages/web-sdk/README.md

 ### Surface

 #### Autofill
+> :warning:
+> Only available on mock mode.

 To create a surface with autofill, call the `surface.autofill` function.
 Once ready, an event will be sent to the listener you created earlier.